 Ginkakuji Temple (Silver Pavilion) 銀閣寺

-Restraint, elegance, wabi sabi.
-Ginkakuji is perhaps the pinnacle of Japanese artistic expression.
-Best known for its stone gardens (the Sea of Silver Sand built to reflect the moon) and simple buildings, the fifteenth century temple was originally a villa for the artistic Shogun Ashikaga Yoshimasa, a poor, inept ruler in a time of conflict and instability but a great patron of the arts: Noh theater, the tea ceremony and ikebana (flower arranging).
+Best known for its stone gardens (the Sea of Silver Sand built to reflect the moon) and simple buildings, this fifteenth century temple was originally a villa for the artistic Shogun Ashikaga Yoshimasa, a poor, inept ruler in a time of conflict and instability, but a great patron of the arts: Noh theater, the tea ceremony and ikebana (flower arranging).
 Yoshimasa lived here from about 1484 until his death in 1490.
 In accordance with his wishes, it was then converted into a Buddhist temple.

 Located at the end/beginning of the Philosopher's Walk, Ginkakuji is discussed in detail in Donald Keene's book, Yoshimasa and the Silver Pavilion: The Creation of the Soul in Japan.

-Ginkakuji was scheduled to be painted silver, but because of the disruptions of the Onin War this part of construction never took place.
-The first storey was used as a residence, while in the upper floor of the temple in the Buddhist altar room or butsuma is a gilded figure of Kannon (the goddess of Mercy).
+The first storey was used as a residence, on the upper floor of the temple in the Buddhist altar room, or butsuma, is a gilded figure of Kannon (the Goddess of Mercy).

 The stone gardens are thought to have been designed by master gardener Soami (1455-1525) and include a moss garden and a distinctive dry stone garden containing a large cone called the "Moon Viewing Platform" (kogetsudai) surrounded by an area of raked white sand representing a Chinese lake, called ginshadan.
 See photograph below.

-Keihan Demachiyanagi is the nearest station though a bus or taxi from there will save you a long walk or alternatively bus #5 from Kyoto station or the Raku Bus #102 or #100 also from Kyoto Station.
+Keihan Demachiyanagi is the nearest station though a bus or taxi from there will save you a long walk, or alternatively take bus #5 from Kyoto Station, or the Raku Bus #102 or #100, also from Kyoto Station.
 Get off at the Ginkakuji-mae stop.